pokusio/k3s-topgun/README.md

 sudo systemctl restart docker

 ```
+* I opened an [issue on k3d](https://github.com/rancher/k3d/issues/295) for this clean up requirement.

-Indeed, you can see below an example of a cluster creation that fails without cleaning, and succeeds after cleaning up :
+* Indeed, you can see below an example of a cluster creation that fails without cleaning, and succeeds after cleaning up :

 ```bash
 jbl@pc-alienware-jbl:~$ k3d create cluster --k3s-server-arg "k3s server --tls-san \"192.168.1.28\"" topgunCluster --masters 5 --workers 9